hgutknecht/Search-API-Amazon-CloudSearch/README.txt

 Via PEAR (recommended)

-From the command-line, you can install the SDK with PEAR as follows:
+From the command-line, you can install the SDK with PEAR as follows (assumes LINUX):

 > pear channel-discover pear.amazonwebservices.com
 > pear install aws/sdk